FernandoBLima/FernandoBLima.github.io/_posts/2020-12-13-data-structure-part-VII.md

 - Returns the right child element = Arr[(2*i)+2]
 - Returns the parent element = Arr[i/2]

 For example, let's use the value X in the array, which is  the third element of the structure.
-To get the parent value, we just have to get the index value and divided by 2.
+To get the parent value, we just have to get the index value and divided it by 2.
 Simple right?
 That said, understanding how we can access these values will be extremely important in the next function in the heap structure.

 Now that we're on the same page, let's move on and put everything that we've learned into our code.
 First, we need to create the skeleton of our heap class.